irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 A: (MJM) it is a systematic code because FEC helps providing reliability, and it is more an evolution of existing QUIC.
 Q (Dave Oran): Just consider non systematic codes in case.
 Q (Brandon Williams): I do not have a clear indication whether this approach works with the API document.
-A: These are seperated documents for seperate aspects - there may not be much dependency between the two.
+A: These are separated documents for separate aspects - there may not be much dependency between the two.
 Q (Brandon): Some QUIC orientations may impact the API document - just consider it.
 Q (John Border): There is a non systematic code that could be relevant for satellite use case.
 Adapting the coding to , e.g., rain fades could be relevant.